-Based in New York, Harriet is a British documentary photographer and filmmaker.
+Based in London, Harriet is a British Documentary Photographer and Emmy-nominated Producer.

 Awards / Fellowships

 2018 News and Documentary Emmy Awards - Nominated - Outstanding Continuing Coverage - Marawi

 2018 News and Documentary Emmy Awards - Nominated - Outstanding News Special - Trump's White House

 2017 The Gordon Parks Foundation, Fellowship Award - Beneath these restless skies

 2017 Tim Hetherington Trust Visionary Award - Nominated - Beneath these restless skies

 2016 International Photography Awards - Family of Man - Honourable Mentions - Lesvos

 2016 FASPE Fellowship for the study of professional ethics at Auschwitz